brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 2/Ephesians 2 22 bht.md

 # Ephesians 2:22 Commentary Help Text

 ## BHT:
-In and upon Christ, as the church at Ephesus was, every particular church, including the church universal, is a building that is compact together.
-It consists of many parts, joined together, knit, and cemented in love.
-The ultimate purpose of being built together in this way is to become an habitation of God through the Spirit, a dwelling place where God's presence resides in the believers' midst.
-This includes all believers, both Jews and Gentiles alike, as they are continuously being built together.
+Believers are brought together and built as a church, resembling a spiritual structure.
+The purpose is to become a habitation of God in the Spirit.
+This building process involves all believers, as they are joined and cemented together in love.
+Each individual believer is meant to be a dwelling place, or temple, of God in the Spirit.
+God the Father is distinguished from Christ and the Holy Spirit, as this building process is intended to create a place for God's presence in the lives of believers.

 ## Choicest Commentary Quotes:
 ### Henry Alford: